rotu/Cerulean-Companion/README.md

 </a>

-Companion app to enable Cerulean Sonar devices to share their data with other hosts and serivces, such as QGroundControl or a BlueROV2.
+Companion app to enable Cerulean Sonar devices to share their data with other hosts and services, such as QGroundControl or a BlueROV2.